gsinclair/whitestone/doc/attest.markdown

 ### Benefits of Attest

 * Terse testing methods that keeps the visual emphasis on your code.
-* Nested tests with shared or individual setup and teardown code.
+* Nested tests with individual or shared setup and teardown code.
 * Colourful output on the terminal that lubricates the cycle of code, test, fix.
 * Clear report of which tests have passed and failed.
 * An emphasis on informative failure and error messages.

   * For instance, when two long strings are expected to be equal but are not, the differences between them are colour-coded.

 * The name of the current test is available to you for setting conditional breakpoints in the code you're testing.
 * Very useful and configurable test runner (`attest`).
+* Custom assertions to test complex objects and still get helpful failure messages.

 ### Example of usage